distintiva/eBlock/README.md

 ## New Features
 <details><summary><b>Unbranded</b></summary>
-This that eBlock is nod made ofr a specific devices or brand.
+This means that eBlock is not made for a specific device or brand.
 You can configure the devices you want to appear (all avaliable devices or only your custom robot)
 </details>

 <details><summary><b>Portable</b></summary>